tanujthakkar/Voronoi-Based-Hybrid-Astar/README.md

 positions respectively for the planner.

 <h3>Citation</h3>
-We are currently working on a paper which will soon be added here to cite.
+Our paper on Voronoi based Hybrid A* was accepted at the <a href="https://controlsociety.org/icc/">Indian Control Conference (ICC) 2021</a>.
+The citation details for our work will be added soon.

 <h3>References</h3>
 <ul>